Agencies Responsible for regulating drones in the State of California

 Notes for Commercial Drone Services operations in California

-If you have a small drone that is less than 55 pounds, you can fly for work or business by following the Drone Laws in USA defined by FAA Part 107 guidelines.
+If you have a small drone that is less than 55 pounds, you can fly for work or business by following the Drone Laws in the USA defined by FAA Part 107 guidelines.

 Commercial drone operations in California State are approved under the FAA Part 107.
 Please check the specific state jurisdiction for additional permissions, licensing, or clearance requirements.